makkus/freckles_website/pages/02.blog/declarative-scripting-using-ansible-modules-and-roles/item.md

 ## Why should I use that?
 When should I use that

-This is nothing that couldn't be done with a bash script, or just plain *Ansible*.
+This is not something that couldn't be done with a bash script, or just plain *Ansible*.
 If you already have setup *Ansible*, it probably makes sense to just use that.
 If not, then this is an easy way to create scripts to manage local machines, still taking advantage of the power of *Ansible*, and the hundreds or thousands of existing *modules* and *roles*.

 Compared to a bash script, I think this is quite well suited in cases where you want to manage state on a machine.
 Not so much (rather, not at all) when you have 'actual' work to do, like for example parsing a huge chunk of text files.